Resource Management in Kubernetes

 - You can

-certain amount of each resource.
-This will mainly dictate the behavior of the Kubernetes scheduler for yourpod
+requestcertain amount of each resource.
+This will mainly dictate the behavior of the Kubernetes scheduler for yourpod. i.e. Yourpodwill only be scheduled to anodeiffallocatableresource is higher thanrequest. - You can

 - CPU